GraceOyiza/Building-with-background-and-gradient/README.md

 Additional description about the project and its features.

 This project was the second project compiled by Grace and Tiago in the Microverse HTML/CSS section of the course work.
-It involved cloning a apple page.The project contains a wrapper with a background image, a slide with images and a footer.
+It involved cloning an apple page.The project contains a wrapper with a background image, a slide with images and a footer.
 The page contains a navBar with a special background gradient color.

 ## Built With